二叉树的递归-层序遍历

 For a recursive traversal function like traverse

-, you can think of it as a pointer moving through the structure of the binary tree.
-Below, I've used a visualization to intuitively show you how this function traverses the binary tree.
+, you can think of it as a pointer that moves around the binary tree structure.
+Below, I'll use a visualization to show you how this function traverses the binary tree intuitively.

 Open this visualization panel, and the position of the root

-pointer on the right indicates the current node being accessed, which is the current position of the traverse
+pointer on the right is the node currently being visited, which is the current position of the traverse

 function.
-The orange-yellow section shows the stack of the traverse
+The orange-yellow part shows the stack of the traverse

 function.
-You can click the play button in the upper left corner to observe the changes in the position of the root
+You can click the play button at the top left to observe the changes in the position of the root

 pointer: